riodelphino/preview.vifm/README.md

 ## TODO

+- [ ] Make image/video/pdf generating comands configurable and extensible for any filetype
 - [ ] Supports gif images?
 - [ ] Supports other terminal apps
 - [ ] Supports other terminal graphics tools